- 2 cups vital wheat gluten

 After cooking and cooling, peel off the aluminum wrapper and let dry long enough to have a dry surface.

 - Muslin Cloth:

-When using these tubes, roll up the hotdogs in food plastic wrap first and pull into the tube.
+When using these tubes, roll up the hot dogs in food plastic wrap first and pull into the tube.
+(Needle nose pliers works great for this!)
 The food grade plastic wrap I used was in a roll 12 inches long.
 I cut their width to an inch longer than the cloth tubes.
 Make sure the plastic wrap ends extend out past the cotton tube ends.
 Then squeeze the dough to the proper length and tie with wire tie wraps to seal the ends of the tube.
 Wire tie wraps are much faster to put on and take off than string.

 After cooking and cooling, undo the tie wraps and slide out of the cloth sleeves.
 Cut the plastic wrap with scissors on one end and slide off.
 Let dry a bit longer until cool.

 Excellent set of hot dogs!
 I had used the spices from a "how to make your own meat hot dogs" using the ratio of meat to the amount of spices to determine the amount of spices used here.
 Smoke flavor may be added in small amounts to get a smoked hot dog.
 No more commercial hot dogs for me now!

 The hotdogs may be kept frozen until you want to use them.
 They may be prepared in any way you like; Fried, grilled, boiled or microwaved.